Why you should use a

 exclusive representation for the sale of property.
 By signing

-an Exclusive Right To Sell Agreement, with agreement of
+an Exclusive Right To Sell Agreement, with

 monetary consideration, the seller became the client of